landmuc/wms-server/README.md

-# wms-server - Spring Boackend API
+# wms-server - Spring Backend API

 A Spring Boot backend application developed using Test-Driven Development (TDD) principles.
 This service is designed to replace [Supabase](https://supabase.com/) as the backend for an [Android application](https://github.com/landmuc/wms).